gchanteloube/matter/README.md

 -------
 - Just download the sources (soon on github!).
 - Unzip them in your web server
-- Go on localhost/matter/ and check if it\'s working
+- Go on localhost/matter/ and check if it's working

 &nbsp;